qmk/qmk_firmware/keyboards/handwired/evk/v1_3/keymaps/default/readme.md

-# The default keymap for Ergonomic Vertical Keyboard (EVK) version 1.3 with Teensy 2.0
+# The default keymap for this version of the EVK